-In FY22, outreach and education will play a key role in driving energy savings and educating all customer markets of the benefits and cost savings associated with energy reduction plans.
+In FY22, outreach and education will play a key role in driving energy savings and educating all customer markets on the benefits and cost savings associated with energy reduction plans.

-The Division of Clean Energy postponed the Clean Energy Conference due to the health crisis.
-The conference will help educate the public about the benefits derived from NJCEP and the opportunities available through the program.
-The conference will deliver a platform that will inform industry, government, and trade stakeholders about upcoming changes and enhancements to New Jersey's clean energy initiatives, increasing national recognition of New Jersey as a leader in clean energy.
+The Division of Clean Energy postponed the 2021 Clean Energy Conference due to the health crisis.
+The conference, now planned for FY22, will help educate the public about the benefits derived from NJCEP and the opportunities available through the program.
+The conference will provide a platform to inform industry, government, and trade stakeholders about upcoming changes and enhancements to New Jersey's clean energy initiatives and will increase national recognition of New Jersey as a leader in clean energy.